-SpecSync for MTM can synchronize the scenarios with TFS/MTM test cases.
-In order to be able to use this test cases in TFS, you might want to link them to other work items.
+SpecSync for TFS can synchronize the scenarios with TFS test cases.
+In order to be able to use these test cases in TFS, you might want to link them to other work items.
 For example, if the scenario is describing the behavior of the user story #123, you make a link between the test case syncronized from the scenario and the story.
-This gives you better traceability and allows you to create requirement- or query-based test suites in TFS/MTM.
+This gives you a better traceability and allows you to create requirement- or query-based test suites in TFS.
 For example you can create a test suite that contains all test cases (scenarios) that are related to user story #123.

-For that you need to tag the scenarios with tags, like
+For that you need to mark the scenarios with tags, like

 @us:123, and specify the tag prefix (in this case

 us) for the SpecSync command line tool.

 This will synchronize the scenario with the TFS test case and establish a link between the test case and the user story #123 work item.

 Work item tags